asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 </p>
 *Figure 12: Tab SIP AND PUFF*

 Note that the idle pressure level (without sip or puff) is around 512, and the level increases when you puff into the mouthpiece, indicating increased pressure.
 With the sliders, the threshold pressure for sip and puff can be regulated.
 The grey dotted line represents the actual pressure.
 The blue and red dotted lines represent the limits reached in this session.

-#### StrongSip and StrongPuff
+#### Extended gestures for strong sip and strong puff

-The SIP AND PUFF tab allows to define additional threshold values for StrongSip or StrongPuff activities, which can then trigger distinct actions.
-For example, the next configuration slot could be activated by a strong puff.
-To enrich the functionality of the FLipMouse especially for persons who cannot access external switches, additional StrongSip and StrongPuff gestures are available.
-These gestures allow to trigger actions via a strong sip or a strong puff followed by a stick movement (up / down / left / right).
-A  strong sip or puff  is indicated via an acoustic signal (high tone).
-If the stick is moved within one second, the corresponding action (for example “StrongSip+Up” is triggered).
-If the stick is not moved within one second, the single StrongSip or StrongPuff action will be triggered.
-Thus, a total of 10 additional actions can be performed.
+By combining a strong sip or strong puff with a short stick movement, up to 8 additional actions can be triggered (e.g. "strong sip + up" or "strong puff + left").
+The stick must be deflected in the corresponding direction shortly *after* the strong sip or puff activity.
+(If the stick is not moved within one second, the action for strong sip or puff is triggered).